cortsf/watson-shortcuts/README.md

 1. touch ~/.last_notification
 2. call scripts as needed (read them!).
 Using hotkeys is recommended.
 3. see `watson help` for additional functionality not covered by these scripts, like reports from previous days.

+TO-DO:
+- Use colors to higlight the most relevant information in dzen messages.